askui/askui/docs/versioned_docs/version-0.13.1/general/02-Components/AskUI-Development-Environment.md

 Project settings override user settings, and user settings override default settings.
 :::

-### `Askui-SetSettings` Command
+### `AskUI-SetSettings` Command
-The `Askui-SetSettings` command configures ADE settings.
+The `AskUI-SetSettings` command configures ADE settings.
 It allows you to set parameters like proxy addresses, `access token`, and `workspace id`.
 This function updates environment variables in both user and project configurations.
 Accepted parameters:

 - `ProxyHttpAddress`: HTTP proxy address for AskUI configuration.
 - `ProxyHttpsAddress`: HTTPS proxy address for AskUI configuration.